Kayla Harrison: PFL season 2019

 Harrison was expected to headline the first event of PFL's second season against Svetlana Khautova on May 9, 2019.
 Khautova withdrew from the bout and was replaced by Larissa Pacheco.
 Harrison won the fight by unanimous decision.

 Harrison faced Morgan Frier in the co-main event of PFL 4 on July 11, 2019.
 She won the fight by key lock submission in the first round.
 Subsequently, Harrison signed a new long-term contract extension with the PFL.

 After becoming second in the preliminary round standing, Harrison secured a position at the playoffs.
 She was originally scheduled to face number 3 ranked Genah Fabian at PFL 7 on October 11, 2019, but Fabian was forced to pull out of the bout.
-Genah Fabian was replaced by number 5 Bobbi Jo Dalziel.
+Fabian was replaced by number 5 Bobbi Jo Dalziel.
 Harrison would win the fight by an armbar in the first round.

 Harrison faced Larissa Pacheco in rematch for the Women's Lightweight final at PFL 10 on December 31, 2019.
 After dominating every round with her superior grappling, Harrison won the fight by unanimous decision to win the 2019 Women's Lightweight Championship.